Need a Facebook Alternative? Top 14 Social Media Sites to Try Today!

 Ultimately, MeWe is one of the fastest-growing social media platforms out there.
 For that reason alone it's worth marketing yourself on their site and taking advantage of the audience that's already there.

-Additionally, you can look at MeWe as your opportunity to stand out.
+Additionally, you can look at MeWe as your opportunity to stand out amongst your own network.
 Though Facebook boasts more users, this also makes it harder for you to distinguish yourself from the competition.